CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 kubectl get revision $(kubectl get configuration fraud-classifier-predictor-default --output jsonpath="{.status.latestCreatedRevisionName}" -n kserve-deployments) -n kserve-deployments
 ```

 Great, we have created our first deployment with KServe!
 We'll need to make a request to ensure it's working correctly.
-In a separate terminal, run the following command:
+In a separate terminal, run the following command since it will create a process that remains open so don't expect a response:
 ```bash
 minikube tunnel
 ```